-- 1. Qualified 2016 disaster distributions received as a beneficiary (other than a surviving spouse). - 2.
-Required minimum distributions. - 3.
-Any distribution (other than from an IRA) that is one of a series of substantially equal periodic payments made (at least annually) for: - a.
+1. Qualified 2016 disaster distributions received as a beneficiary (other than a surviving spouse).

+2. Required minimum distributions.

+3. Any distribution (other than from an IRA) that is one of a series of substantially equal periodic payments made (at least annually) for:

+- a.
 A period of 10 years or more, - b.
-Your life or life expectancy, or - c.
+Your life or life expectancy, or c.
 The joint lives or joint life expectancies of you and your beneficiary.

-Amending Form 8915A
+Amending Form 8915-A

+If, after filing your original return, you make a repayment, the repayment may reduce the amount of your qualified 2016 disaster distributions reported on that return.
 Depending on when a repayment is made, you may need to file an amended tax return to refigure your taxable income.

-If you make a repayment after timely filing your 2018 tax return and by the due date of your 2018 return (including extensions), include the repayment on your amended 2018 Form 8915A.
+If you make a repayment after timely filing your 2019 tax return but by the due date of your 2019 return (including extensions), include the repayment on your amended 2019 Form 8915-A.

-If you make a repayment after the due date of your 2018 return (including extensions), but before the due date of your 2019 return (including extensions), include the repayment on your 2019 Form 8915A.
-However, you may file an amended 2016, 2017, or 2018 Form 8915A if either of the following applies.
+If you make a repayment after the due date of your 2019 return (including extensions), but before you timely file your 2020 return, include the repayment on your 2020 Form 8915-A. However, you may file an amended 2017 or 2018 Form 8915A or an amended 2019 Form 8915-A, if either of the following applies.
+(But see